 For more information, visit the plugin page here:

 Congratulations!
-You have now learned how to edit your user profile and personal options in WordPress.
+You have just learned how to modify your WordPress user profile.